Pakhi-v/15-Projects-in-15-Days/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=2316F7&lines=15-Projects-in-15-Days)](https://git.io/typing-svg)

-This repository contains 15 Projects in 15 days of HTML/CSS and JavaScript.
+This repository contains 15 Projects in 15 days using tech stack as HTML/CSS and JavaScript.
  They are helpful for beginners who are trying their hands with Web development.
  Check all of them out.